grpc-ecosystem/go-grpc-middleware/tags/DOC.md

 ``` go
 func TagBasedRequestFieldExtractor(tagName string) RequestFieldExtractorFunc
 ```
-TagedRequestFiledExtractor is a function that relies on Go struct tags to export log fields from requests.
+TagBasedRequestFieldExtractor is a function that relies on Go struct tags to export log fields from requests.
 These are usualy coming from a protoc-plugin, such as Gogo protobuf.

 	message Metadata {